 Digital Risk Management Framework

-A digital risk management framework breaks down the requirements of each mitigation initiative and identifies the most suitable risk solutions.
-It could be used to process all categories of digital risk.
+A formal digital risk management framework is essential for breaking down the requirements of each mitigation initiative and identifying the most suitable risk solutions.
+By processing all categories of digital risk through a structured approach, organizations can determine the best course of action required to mitigate each identified threat.

 To demonstrate the application of this framework, consider an example of a law firm concerned about the security of their vendors.